-The membership, composition and a summary of the key responsibilities of each committee is set out in the table below.
+The current membership, composition and a summary of the key responsibilities of each committee is set out in the table below.

-Objective Members Composition Key responsibilities Audit and Risk Committees 2 ATLAX Committee John Wigglesworth (Chair) Ariane Barker (Chair until 30 June 2022.
-Member until 31 December 2022) Debbie Goodin Jean-Georges Malcor (Chair 1 July to 31 December 2022) ATLIX Committee Caroline Foulger (Chair) Andrew Cook Jeffrey Conyers Debbie Goodin A minimum of three members.
+Objective Members Composition Key responsibilities Audit and Risk Committee People and John Wigglesworth (Chair) Andrew Cook Debbie Goodin Laura Hendricks Jean-Georges Malcor A minimum of three members.
 A majority of members must be independent directors.
+At least one independent ATLAX Director (who is not also an ATLIX Director) and one independent ATLIX Director (who is not also an ATLAX Director).
 All Committee members shall be financially literate (able to read and understand financial statements).
-The Chair must be an independent director and must not be the Chair of the Board.
+The Chair must be an independent director and must not be a Chair of the Boards.
 Reviewing significant accounting and reporting issues and understanding their impact on financial reports.
 Overseeing financial reporting processes implemented by management and review of financial statements.
 Monitoring and reviewing the effectiveness of the internal control and operational Risk Management Frameworks, and compliance with key risk management policies.
 Monitoring and reviewing the processes for identifying, assessing, and responding to risks in a manner that is in accordance with the organisation's risk appetite.
 Monitoring and reviewing key governance policies, including the Code of Conduct, Whistleblower Policy and Anti Bribery and Corruption Policy.
 Overseeing external and internal audit, including reviewing significant audit findings and auditor independence.
-People and Remuneration Committees ATLAX Committee David Bartholomew (Chair) Debbie Goodin Jean-Georges Malcor ATLIX Committee Fiona Beck (Chair) Andrew Cook Jeffrey Conyers Debbie Goodin A minimum of three members.
-A majority of members must be independent directors.
+Remuneration Committee (Chair) Kiernan Bell Debbie Goodin Laura Hendricks Jean-Georges Malcor A majority of members must be independent directors.
+At least one independent ATLAX Director (who is not also an ATLIX Director) and one independent ATLIX Director (who is not also an ATLAX Director).
 The Chair must be an independent director.
-Providing recommendations to the Board in relation to non-executive director fees, executive remuneration policy and framework (including short-term and long-term incentive plans) and annual remuneration reviews for the CEO and senior executives.
-Assisting the Board with reviewing senior executive performance, including the assessment of KPIs and 'at-risk' remuneration.
+Providing recommendations to the boards in retailor to hon- executive director fees, executive remuneration policy and framework (including short-term and long-term incentive plans) and annual remuneration reviews for the CEO and senior executives.
+Assisting the Boards with reviewing senior executive performance, including the assessment of KPIs and 'at-risk' remuneration.
 Overseeing the development of personnel strategies and frameworks that support Atlas Arteria's business objectives, values and the attraction, retention and motivation of personnel.
+Reviewing and recommending to the Boards the Remuneration Report.
 Reviewing succession and development plans for senior executives.
 Reviewing the effectiveness of Atlas Arteria's Diversity and Inclusion Policy and initiatives.
-Nomination and Governance Committees ATLAX Committee Debbie Goodin (Chair) Ariane Barker (until 31 December 2022) David Bartholomew Jean-Georges Malcor John Wigglesworth (since 1 January 2023) ATLIX Committee Jeffrey Conyers (Chair) Fiona Beck Andrew Cook Caroline Foulger Debbie Goodin All non-executive directors.
+Nomination and Governance Committee Debbie Goodin (Chair) Fiona Beck David Bartholomew Laura Hendricks Jean-Georges Malcor John Wigglesworth A minimum of three members.
 A majority of members must be independent directors.
-The Chair of the Board will be the Chair of the Committee.
-Reviewing Board composition and succession planning and identifying and recommending suitable candidates for the Board.
-Reviewing and evaluating the Board's Skills Matrix.
-Overseeing procedures for non-executive director induction and the periodic evaluation of the performance of the Board, Board Committees and individual directors.
+At least one independent ATLAX Director (who is not also an ATLIX Director) and one independent ATLIX Director (who is not also an ATLAX Director).
+The Chair must be an independent director.
+Reviewing Board composition and succession planning and identifying and recommending suitable candidates for each Board.
+Reviewing and evaluating the Boards' Skills Matrix.
+Overseeing procedures for non-executive director induction and the periodic evaluation of the performance of the Boards, Board committees and individual directors.
 Reviewing Atlas Arteria's Corporate Governance Framework and relevant developments in corporate governance.
 Monitoring the independence of directors, considering possible conflicts of interest and reviewing existing behaviour and ethical guidelines for directors.

-2 The qualifications and experience of the members of the Audit and Risk Committees are described in the 2022 Annual Report on pages 32 to 34.
+2. The qualifications and experience of the members of the Audit and Risk Committee are described in the 2023 Annual Report on pages 39 to 41.